threefoldtech/tfgrid-sdk-ts/packages/tfchain_client/docs/generateTypes.md

 There are two blockers now from building the project:

-1. As we din't have any defined types `src/interfaces/chain/types` is empty and will gives an error while build, for now we just need to export an empty object on it so we add `export {}` to the file.
+1. As we don't have any defined types `src/interfaces/chain/types` is empty and will give an error while build, for now we just need to export an empty object on it so we add `export {}` to the file.
 2. Types with reserved names:
    In `src/interfaces/chain/augment-api-tx.ts` we have `createFarmingPolicy` and `updateFarmingPolicy` functions in tfgridmodule each of them contains parameter named `default` this is not acceptable on Typescript as it is a reserved word, so we could replace it with `_default`.